 What is a USDA Loan?

-A USDA Loan is part of a loan program created by the federal government specifically for rural areas.
+A USDA Loan is part of a loan program created by the federal government specifically for a farm or rural areas.
 The goal of the program is to provide an affordable alternative to traditional and FHA lending for people in rural areas to help provide the opportunity and benefits of home ownership.
 The program was specifically designed for those with low to moderate incomes with a focus on making viable financing available.
 A USDA Loan is a government-insured loan which is issued by a certified USDA lender.

 These loans are popular because they offer options not always available with traditional lending.
 This includes zero-down purchases, no mortgage insurance, more flexible credit criteria, and seller-paid closing costs.